zqpie/Predictive-Song-Genre-Classification/README.txt

 https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification/data

 To use:
-edit the path line on run generate_feature_set.py to the folder containing the genre folders. then run this file. it will generate a .csv feature set that can be used by predict new song.py.
+edit the path line on run Generate_feature_set.py to the folder containing the genre folders. then run this file. it will generate a .csv feature set that can be used by predict_new_song.py, run this file.